chtoucas/Narvalo.NET/docs/Issues.md

 Issues & Roadmap
 ================

-CodeAnalysisDictionary does not seem to be understood.
+- CodeAnalysisDictionary does not seem to be understood.
+- When, Guard & co.
+- IsNullable && HasZero
+- PostunitEnsuresSome should be always true?!
+ZeroEnsuresSome?

 Design
 ------